BodonFerenc/BodonFerenc.github.io/_posts/2023-08-25-Sync-Function-Execution.md

    * `async broadcast flush`: We send the same message to all workers.
 We can save serializing the same message by using an [asynchronous broadcast](https://code.kx.com/q/basics/internal/#-25x-async-broadcast) (`-25!`).
 The benefit of async broadcast is more obvious with large messages so we don't expect significant improvement in our case.
    * `each async time`: Our original goal is not to reduce the latency of sending but to start the function at the same time.
 We can achieve this by a timer in the worker and using async messages only to trigger the timer. kdb+'s timer solution is millisecond-based.
 If the workers are idle between task executions then we can fully spin the CPU and just increase a counter till the target time is reached (`a:0; while[.z.p<target;a+:1]`)

-Another tool of parallel execution is [deferred responses](https://code.kx.com/q/kb/deferred-response/) which are generally used in a naive implementation of kdb+ gateways.
+Another tool of parallel execution is [deferred responses](https://code.kx.com/q/kb/deferred-response/) which are generally used in implementations of kdb+ gateways.
 Deferred responses are used with synchronous messages to suspend the execution of the actual request to give CPU to other requests.
 Deferred responses do not help in our case because it frees up the workers as opposed to the controller, which remains blocked.

 ## file-watching based solution (`async InotifyWait`)

 An alternative synchronization method involves file monitoring.
 Processes can execute the function upon detecting specific file operations.
 If the worker processes are spread across different servers then you need a shared file system that supports monitoring.

 Linux's [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html) function (available in the package `inotify-tools`) serves as the foundation for file system monitoring.
 A kdb+ function utilizing the C API can wrap this function.
 Alternatively, the `inotifywait` system command can be employed, albeit with less precision.